cython/cython/src/tutorial/external.rst

   cdef double f(double x):
       return sin(x*x)

-However, this is a library that is not linked by default on Unix-like systems, such as Linux or MacOS-X. In addition to cimporting the declarations, you must configure your build system to link against the shared library ``m``.
+However, this is a library that is not linked by default on some Unix-like systems, such as Linux.
+In addition to cimporting the declarations, you must configure your build system to link against the shared library ``m``.
 For distutils, it is enough to add it to the ``libraries`` parameter of the ``Extension()`` setup::